apai-fsly/cs532-final-project/README.md

 - **Data Storage**: Store cleaned data into a MySQL database using PySpark and JDBC.
 - **Performance Benchmarking**: Analyze ingestion performance under varying configurations.

-## Milestone Checklist
+## Goals Checklist
 - [x] Set up a MySQL database in a Docker container.
 - [x] Test Python connectivity to the MySQL database.
 - [x] Find and load the dataset with correct instructions.
 - [x] Clean each relevant dataset and combine datasets using PySpark.
 - [x] Ingest cleaned data into the MySQL database.
-- [ ] Benchmark batch ingestion performance with varying hardware configurations.
+- [x] Benchmark batch ingestion performance with varying hardware configurations.
-- [ ] Plot performance insights comparing rows processed per second.
+- [x] Plot performance insights comparing rows processed per second.
+- [ ] Configure the Read and Write Speeds of the Database to simulate the SSD and HDD.
+- [ ] Measure the performance for performing queries on the data using Htop/lotop
+- [ ] Plot a chart highlighting insights comparing query time vs. drive technology

 ## System Design